 The current score for each driver is an aggregation of each employee's newest responses on each of the questions relating to that driver, within your chosen visibility window (whether it's 3 months, 6 months or 1 year).
 The current score for each question, in turn, is an aggregation of each employee's newest response to that question, within the visibility window.

-For a glimpse into the questions that relate to a specific driver, hover over the ? icon.
+For a glimpse into the questions that relate to a specific driver, hover over the ? icon next to the [Driver name] score title.

 As more survey rounds come and go, the aggregated scores on each driver get updated in real time, while old feedback falls out of the visibility window and new feedback comes in.
 Each time an employee answers a survey again, their latest scores for each driver replace the previous scores, however the historical scores will still be in place when viewing scores for previous rounds.